-After all required items are submitted to Student Admissions, your application will be screened and your transfer credit will be evaluated.
+After all required items are submitted, your application will be screened and your transfer credit will be evaluated.
 Qualified applicants for the College of Health Professions will be contacted to set up an on campus interview.
 The College of Nursing does not interview applicants.

 Applicants should e-mail grade updates to firstname.lastname@example.org at the end of each semester.

 The Admissions Committee meets several weeks after the interview to make a decision on an applicant's application.
 Decisions are e-mailed.

 Accepted students will also receive an acceptance packet in the mail.
 Students will have 15 days to submit a deposit to secure a place in the class.